 Final thoughts

-Overall, the Westin Hotel at the Detroit Metropolitan Airport (DTW) is a really good and convenient hotel to stay at, and I highly recommend it if you don’t mind paying a premium to stay here.
+A standard room at the Westin Hotel at the Detroit Metropolitan Airport (DTW) is a really good and convenient option IMHO.
+I highly recommend it if you don’t mind paying a premium to stay here.
 It’s not cheap, but for me, the convenience easily makes it worth the price.